 What if I have more than one buffer?

 Sometimes I see discussions on whether a dedicated buffer would be beneficial even when there are buffered pedals in the chain.
-The truth is that it probably wouldn’t help much.
+The truth is that it depends on where those buffers sit, in the chain.
 If you have a buffered tuner (such as a Boss TU-2) first in the chain, adding another buffer after it will not change the way the pickups interact with the chain (as the TU-2 is decoupling them from the rest of the chain).
-In those cases, you’d mostly be adding circuitry that doesn’t need to be there.
+In that case, you’d mostly be adding circuitry that doesn’t need to be there.